Which Is Better, Wix or Webflow?

 • Modern, highly customizable templates (~100).

-• Full design freedom - custom code, CSS, animations.
+• Full design freedom: custom code, CSS, animations.

 • Fully responsive layouts built into the designer.